 - You might be able to write a good novel now.
 I spent the first 15 years of young adulthood writing frivolous doggerel, which I feel has prepared me to write something actually good at this point.
 I've done years of historical research, practiced writing, read a lot of books, participated in novel-writing and critique groups, and taken many workshops on the strategies of crafting a narrative.
 I know there are genius prodigies who write bestsellers in their teens or twenties (ahem, Mary Shelley), but the great thing about creating art is that gets easier, not more difficult, as we mature.

 So happy birthday to me!
 I will celebrate by waking up at 5:00 a.m. to work on my first really good novel, baking some skillet cornbread, going out to the salon with my supercool daughter, having dinner with my parents and brother, catching up on Mindy with two of my high school besties (including my husband), and going home with a handsome man of 36 who showers me with gifts of decadent bedroom wear such as large sweaters and poop emoji slippers.

 What's your favorite thing about life after birthday 35?

-For more on making the most of life's simple charms, see more of my popular posts below, or click the blog header above (The Magic Nutshell) to see the newest.
+For more on making the most of life's simple charms, see more of my popular posts below the comments, or click the blog header above (The Magic Nutshell) to see the newest.
 You can also follow me on social media.
-I am just a real human person, not a professional brand, so my content does not include ads or sponsorships.
-Writing helps me sort out my own thoughts, and I put some of them out there for anyone else who may find them inspiring, helpful, funny, or entertaining.